Open topic with navigation

-You can use the “Generate warning when stack size exceeds # bytes” option on the Compile page of Visual Studio Project Designer to detect if the total stack data used by a routine exceeds a given size.
-For more information, see Compile page, Project Designer.
+You can use the “Generate warning when stack size exceeds # bytes” option on the Compile page of Visual Studio project properties to detect if the total stack data used by a routine exceeds a given size.
+For more information, see Compile page of Visual Studio project properties.

 For Windows development, Synergy .NET uses the Visual Studio .NET debugger (rather than the Synergy debugger).
 Debugging is not supported for Mono development for Linux.
 See Debugging Synergy .NET Code for more information on limitations and special features for Synergy .NET.